girder/django-large-image/README.md

 ### Customization

-The `BaseLargeImageViewSetMixin` is modularly designed and able to be subclassed for your project's needs.
-While the provided `LargeImageViewSetMixin` handles `FileField`-interfaces, you can easily extend its base class, `BaseLargeImageViewSetMixin`, to handle any mechanism of data storage in any APIView.
+The mixin classes modularly designed and able to be subclassed for your project's needs.
+While the provided `LargeImageFileDetailMixin` handles `FileField`-interfaces, you can easily extend its base class, `LargeImageDetailMixin`, to handle any mechanism of data storage in your detail-oriented viewset.

 In the following example, I will show how to use GDAL compatible VSI paths from a model that stores `s3://` or `https://` URLs.